University Logo and Trademark Policy

 APPLIES TO

-This policy applies to all departments receiving checks on behalf of the University as well as all customers and students paying the University for goods and/or services.
+This policy applies to all departments that receive check payments on behalf of the University, and to all payors, including students and external customers, who submit payments to the University for goods and/or services.

 POLICY STATEMENT

-Checks deposited by the University and then returned by the bank for insufficient funds or any other reason are the responsibility of the depositing department to recover any money still owed to the University.
-The department or student is charged back, including any bank fees as applicable.
+Checks deposited by the University that are returned by the bank due to insufficient funds or other reasons are the responsibility of the depositing department to resolve, including the collection of funds still owed to the University.
+The department or payor will be charged for the amount of the returned check, including any applicable bank fees.

 ENFORCEMENT

-The Office of the Bursar Cash Operations unit is notified by the bank if a check is returned to the University.
+The Office of the Bursar Cash Operations unit is notified by the bank if a Check is returned to the University.
 Cash Operations sends the notification to the appropriate depositing department.
-It is the department’s responsibility to then submit the appropriate entry in the general ledger system to reflect the returned payment.
+It is the department’s responsibility to submit the appropriate entry in the general ledger system to reflect the returned payment.
 Cash Operations approves the entry based on the debit to the University’s bank account.

 POLICY HISTORY